AJamesPhillips/DataCurator/README.md

 A collaborative real time planning application for complex projects.
 Integrates a subset of features from:

 * whiteboard applications like Miro
-* micro note taking and knowledge graphs like Obsidian
+* micro note taking, hierarchical and knowledge hyper graphs like [Obsidian](https://obsidian.md/), [Workflowy](https://workflowy.com/a/), [Roam Research](https://roamresearch.com/), [TheBrain](https://www.thebrain.com/)
 * Gantt chart like Microsoft project

 The data is store in a Supabase account we operate.
-In furture we would like to allow you to host your own data in [Solid pods](https://solidproject.org/about) or something equivalent.
+In future we would like to allow you to host your own data in [Solid pods](https://solidproject.org/about) or something equivalent.

+# Local app development

 ## Setup (on Mac)

     $ git clone git@github.com:centerofci/data-curator2.git

-### Install server dependencies
+### Install frontend dependencies

     cd app/frontend
     yarn install

-### Install server dependencies

-    cd app/server
-    yarn install

 ## Running the app

-### ~~Start the backend server~~

-    cd app/server
-    npm start

 ### Start the frontend server